phng3001/alliancecan/variant_calling/readme.md

 ```

 ### Output
+Output files for each sample will be saved in a folder named after the sample.

 Extension | Description
 ----------|--------------
 *_sorted_dedup_reads.bam | Alignment in BAM format.
 BAM file is sorted by coordinate and duplicates are marked